View Document Text

 Employees of B&G are permitted to buy and sell securities for their personal accounts.
 To

-clear certain personal securities transactions, (2) report their personal securities transactions
+pre-clear certain personal securities transactions,

-on at least a quarterly basis, and (3) provide B&G with a detailed summary of specific holdings
+provide B&G with a detailed summary of specific holdings at the start of employment

-at the start of employment and annually thereafter, including those over which they have a
+and annually thereafter, including holdings over which they have a direct or indirect

-direct or indirect beneficial interest.
+beneficial interest.

 Potential conflicts may arise when employees trade in the same securities that B&G is buying,